 A poll found that the average woman spends 40 minutes a day washing, conditioning, blow drying and styling her hair, a total of 10 days per year.

-The first hairdryer was created by Alexander Godefroy in his salon in France in 1890, by taking inspiration from the vacuum cleaner.
+The first hairdryer was created by Alexander Godefroy in his salon in France in 1890, he took inspiration from the vacuum cleaner.
 It was not portable or hand held, but instead the woman would sit underneath it.

 By the year 2000, deaths by hairdryers had dropped to less than four people a year, a stark difference to the mid-twentieth century when there were hundreds of cases of electrocution accidents.